grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 This is useful to get the aggregated test results in a machine-readable format, for integration with dashboards, external alerts, CI pipelines, etc.

 While this feature is not deprecated yet, [we now discourage it](/results-output/end-of-test#summary-export-to-a-json-file).
-For a better, more flexible JSON export, as well as export of the summary data to different formats (e.g. JUnit/XUnit/etc. XML, HTML, .txt) and complete summary customization, refer to the [`handleSummary()` callback](/results-output/end-of-test#handlesummary-callback).
+For a better, more flexible JSON export, as well as export of the summary data to different formats (e.g. JUnit/XUnit/etc. XML, HTML, .txt) and complete summary customization, use the [`handleSummary()` function](/results-output/end-of-test/custom-summary).

 Available in the `k6 run` command.